Modern Slavery Statement

 Our Policy

-ECO Animal Health Group Plc (ECO) is opposed to slavery and human trafficking in any part of its business or supply chain.
-We are therefore committed to ensuring that we have suitable procedures and actions in place to identify and prevent these practices.
+ECO Animal Health Group Plc (ECO) is firmly opposed to all forms of modern slavery and human trafficking and will not tolerate these practices within any part of its business or supply chain.
+We are committed to implementing effective policies, procedures and controls to identify, assess and mitigate the risk of modern slavery and to take appropriate action should any instances be identified.

 Our Business